Deploy GCP Distributed Cloud Edge Clusters

 Beyond these examples

-This snippet focuses on local control plane deployment, Fleet integration for multi-cluster management, and network and load balancer configuration.
+This snippet focuses on specific cluster-level features: local control plane configuration, RBAC authorization and Fleet integration, and network CIDR allocation and load balancer pools.
 It’s intentionally minimal rather than a full edge deployment.

-The example relies on pre-existing infrastructure such as edge sites with provisioned hardware, GCP projects with Fleet API enabled, and available IP address pools for load balancing.
-It demonstrates cluster configuration without covering the edge site provisioning process.
+The example relies on pre-existing infrastructure such as Google Distributed Cloud Edge sites with provisioned hardware, GCP project with Fleet API enabled, and edge machines matching the machineFilter criteria.
+It focuses on configuring the cluster rather than provisioning the underlying edge infrastructure.

 To keep things focused, common cluster patterns are omitted, including: